 - Though the likelihood of HPAI H5Nx being introduced to Australia through migratory birds’ annual flight paths has increased with the globalisation of HPAI H5Nx, the likelihood is still considered to be low.

 - Humans are susceptible to infection with AI viruses.
 Natural exposure to some AI pathotypes, including HPAI subtypes, has caused human disease in various forms, ranging from mild or inapparent infection to death.
 Most of the HPAI viruses circulating in birds do not readily infect humans.
-Where human infection does occur, it is usually via direct contact with the infected bird or its excretions.
+Where human infection does occur, it is usually via direct contact with the infected animal or its excretions.

 - There is no evidence that HPAI virus can be transmitted to humans through properly handled and prepared food.

-What is the current HPAI situation?
+What is the current Australian HPAI H7 situation?

 - The global situation with AI is dynamic, and continued vigilance is necessary.